New York State Executive Mansion

 The New York State Executive Mansion is the official residence of the governor of New York.
 Located at 138 Eagle Street in Albany, New York, it has housed governors and their families since 1875.
+Among its residents were three future Presidents of the United States: Grover Cleveland, Theodore Roosevelt, and Franklin Roosevelt.

 History

 The building was constructed in 1856 as a private home in the Italianate style for banker Thomas Olcott.
 During the 1860s, the residence was extensively remodeled by Robert L. Johnson, its second owner.
 Samuel Tilden became the first governor to reside in the house when he rented it in 1875, and the state purchased it two years later.

 After a fire in 1961, the possibility of building or purchasing a modern mansion uptown was considered, but Governor Nelson Rockefeller fought for restoration and was instrumental in getting the mansion named to the National Register of Historic Places.
 In the early 1980s, the Executive Mansion Preservation Society was established to coordinate restoration of the home.
 Inmates from state prisons once staffed the mansion.

 Over the years, various governors have altered the mansion.
 Theodore Roosevelt, for example, had a gymnasium constructed during his stay.
 Franklin D. Roosevelt installed a swimming pool in 1932.
 It was subsequently filled in when its building was converted into a greenhouse, but Mario Cuomo had the pool restored during his tenure.
 Al Smith had a zoo built, and Nelson Rockefeller added the mansion's tennis courts.
 Twenty-nine consecutive governors had used the building on a mostly full-time basis until Governor George Pataki.

 Former Governor Andrew Cuomo (who previously maintained his principal residence at the Lily Pond estate in New Castle, New York, with former partner Sandra Lee) began to live in the mansion during the autumn of 2019.
 During the COVID-19 pandemic, his three daughters quarantined at the residence.
 Governor Kathy Hochul and her husband William Hochul currently reside in the mansion along with her daughter Caitlin and her partner.